f2prateek/dart/README.md

 Extra "binding" & intent builders library for Android.
 Dart & Henson (DH) uses annotation processing to bind intent's extras to pojo fields, and to generate intent builders via a fluent API.

 ## Description of DH 3
-Dart and Henson is a an Android Library that structures the navigation layer of your apps.
+Dart and Henson is an Android Library that structures the navigation layer of your apps.
 It helps to create intents and consume them in a structured way.
-We believe it's the best way to organize your navigation layer, and make it less error-prone and easier to maintain.
+We believe it's the best way to organize your navigation layer and make it less error-prone and easier to maintain.

 It is made of 2 components: Dart and Henson.
 Both of them use annotated classes (navigation models) that describe the parameters (extras of the intent) of a target activity.
 DH3 provides a gradle plugin to generate the henson navigator class, and we strongly encourage to use the plugin.
 See the [samples](https://github.com/f2prateek/dart/tree/master/dart-sample) for more details.